 Read more about orphaned or injured wildlife.

 POSSIBLE CONFLICTS & SOLUTIONS

-At first glance, the arrangement we have with pigeons appears to be ideal: we provide room and board; in return the birds add a little warmth and color to our cold concrete canyons.
+At first glance, the arrangement we have with pigeons appears to be ideal; we provide room and board and in return the birds add a little warmth and color to our cold concrete canyons.
 So what’s the problem?
-In a word – droppings.
+In a word — droppings.

-Not only is pigeon poop unsightly, it can damage buildings, monuments, and automobiles and if allowed to accumulate, human health problems may arise.
+Not only is pigeon poop unsightly, it can damage buildings, monuments, and automobiles, and if allowed to accumulate, human health problems may arise.
 A little patience and understanding go a long way toward resolving these problems.
 Removing the animals in question may seem like an obvious answer.
-The truth is, however, results are short-lived with this approach because removal simply creates a vacancy that other animals quickly fill.
+The truth, however, is that results with this approach are short-lived because removal simply creates a vacancy that other animals quickly fill.
 Humane conflict prevention and resolution is less expensive and more effective in the long run.
 People can live in harmony with wildlife – you just have to know your wild neighbors!

 Roost inhibitors, distress call devices, predator-shaped kites and scarecrows, and netting are effective and humane ways to prevent and/or solve most conflicts with pigeons.
-Click here to go to our links and resources page to find vendors that sell these devices.
+Go to our humane exclusion resources page to find vendors that sell these devices.

 PUBLIC HEALTH CONCERNS

-Pigeons are known carriers of cryptococcoses and salmonella.
+Pigeons are known carriers of cryptococcus and salmonella.
 However, there is little evidence linking pigeons directly to infections in humans.